 When it comes to investments, we maintain a proprietary list of publicly traded companies that have been screened for a number of factors.
 We draw from this list, which includes by exclusionary, inclusionary, and ESG factors, when constructing portfolios.

 - We exclude companies engaging in the exploration and extraction of carbon-based resources for the production of fossil fuels.
-In addition, we do not invest in any of the companies listed in the Carbon Tracker Initiative’s Top 200 listed companies by estimated carbon reserves.

 - We exclude firearm manufacturers and retailers from our stock models.
 This includes manufacturers of small arms, aerospace defense companies, or any of the top 100 firms engaged in military services as defined by the Stockholm International Peace Research Institute.
 In addition, we do not own companies involved with biological, chemical, or nuclear weapons, or companies that provide support systems and services.

 - We exclude private prison stocks from our stock models, and we do not invest in Real Estate Investment Trusts with prison exposure.
 We do not hold any banks that currently provide loans or lines of credit to the two major private prison companies: Core Civic and GEO Group.

 - We do not hold any tobacco companies in our stock models.

 - We seek out companies that broadly speaking are contributing to one or more of the UN sustainable development goals.
 We value more highly companies that are engaged in businesses such as:

 - Green buildings and energy efficiency

 - Water treatment and water efficiency